-As her interest with glass continued, Karen decided she wanted to learn how to blow glass.
-In the summer of 1995, right before she and Dana were married, Karen had an opportunity to go to the Pilchuck Glass School.
-It was here, for the first time, she picked up a blowpipe and tried to work with hot glass.
-Her six week adventure at Pilchuck was so influential, it motivated a career change from producing videos to creating blown glass art.
-Her trip to Pilchuck also inspired a life changing decision.
-A physical move from living in an apartment in the San Francisco Bay Area to living on a cattle ranch in rural New Mexico.
+Her exposure to this art form was continually building until finally Karen decided she wanted to learn how to blow glass.
+In the summer of 1995, right before she and Dana were married, Karen had an opportunity to go to the word renowned, Pilchuck Glass School.
+It was here, finally, and for the first time, she picked up a blowpipe and tried to work with hot glass.
+A six week adventure at Pilchuck was so influential, it motivated a career change from producing videos to creating blown glass art.
+Her trip to Pilchuck also inspired a life changing decision to move with her husband to the country and build a hot shop!
+They decided to make a drastic move from an apartment in the Bay Area to Dana’s family cattle ranch in rural New Mexico.

-It has been over 20 years of working together with hot glass, and Dana has trained Karen to be a valuable blowing partner.
-She does the majority of the design, shape and color selection, and assists Dana in blowing the glass.
+Its been over 26 years since they moved from California to New Mexico.
+After all this time working together with hot glass, Dana and Karen work very closely and are the best blowing partners.
+She does the majority of the design, shape and color selection, and assists Dana in creating the glass.
 He is responsible for the skilled execution of each piece, and does all labor intensive polishing and finish work.
-In addition to working in the hotshop, Karen takes care of all the marketing, customer service, inventory control and business management.
+In addition to working in the hot shop, Karen takes care of all the marketing, customer service, inventory control and business management.
 In return, Dana handles of all the technical needs of their shop, keeping the equipment running properly.
-Lots of hard work and a team effort have made their business a very successful partnership.
+Lots of hard work and a team effort have made their marriage and their business a very successful partnership.